Oslandia/QGeoloGIS/README.md

 # How to use it in your own plugin

-First you can add qgs_well_log as a dependency of your project with a git submodule.
+First you can add QGeoloGIS as a dependency of your project with a git submodule.
 Type this inside your main python module

 ```shell
 git submodule add https://github.com/Oslandia/qgis_well_log.git